tritemio/FRETBursts/README.md

 whenever they are discovered.

 Issues can be reported or discussed on the [issue tracker](https://github.com/tritemio/FRETBursts/issues?state=open).
-Fixes or enhacements can be sent with a [github pull request](https://help.github.com/articles/creating-a-pull-request).
+Fixes or enhancements can be sent with a [github pull request](https://help.github.com/articles/creating-a-pull-request).
 Typo fixes or small corrections can be made directly online by clicking on the GiHub edit button for a specific file.